“Thank you for such a concise and complete and easily comprehended article.”

 If the whole book lifts up, you used your diaphragm.
 If it didn’t lift up, or lifts unevenly, you didn’t use your diaphragm.
 Laws of hydraulics.
 It is absolutely impossible to contract your diaphragm without your belly sticking out.

 So there you go: visual feedback is how you’re going to learn when you are actually contracting your diaphragm.
-Now, do that at least twenty times in a row, and your diaphragm isn’t strong unless you can lift it at least two inches every time.
-Four inches would be better.
+Now, do that at least twenty times in a row, and your diaphragm isn’t strong unless you can lift it at least three centimetres every time.
+Six would be better.

 Standing up to your chin in a swimming pool is an even more ingenious way of providing resistance to diaphragmatic contraction.
 Can you see why?

 Strength training is usually called “resistance” training by professionals, because “weight” training is too narrow a term.
 Weights such as barbells and stacks of iron plates in a machine are only one way of providing resistance to muscle contraction.
 It is also possible to use big elastic bands, springs, body weight, other muscles, and even just stationary objects.
 And water …

 Water pressure is strong: even just a couple of feet under water, the pressure on just 1 square centimetre is an amazing 2.2 kilograms — less closer to your chest, and more closer to your waist.
 That’s a lot of resistance to abdominal expansion!
 And it’s perfectly uniform.

 Anything that resists abdominal expansion is resisting diaphragmatic contraction, of course.
 Lifting the book, as described above, obviously resists abdominal expansion: but not much, and only in one direction, and somewhat awkwardly.
 That exercise is really intended for the visual feedback, not the resistance.